Dancing Romeo

 Dancing Romeo is a 1944 Our Gang short comedy film directed by Cyril Endfield.
 Produced and released by Metro-Goldwyn-Mayer, it was the 220th and final Our Gang short to be released.

 Plot

 Froggy has a crush on a young girl named Marilyn, who is too preoccupied with her budding career as a dancer to pay Froggy attention.
 When the gang attends one of Marilyn's recitals, Froggy finds himself insanely jealous of Marilyn's dancing partner Gerald, whom he sees as a rival for Marilyn's affections.

 A few days later, Froggy holds a dance recital of his own, hoping to impress Marilyn.
-His seemingly gravity-defying moves are accomplished with the help of Mickey and Buckwheat, who've rigged their pal up with wires and control his movements via a pulley.
+His seemingly gravity-defying moves are accomplished with the help of Mickey and Buckwheat, who've rigged their pal with wires and control his movements via a pulley.
 Gerald exposes this artifice, hoping to embarrass Froggy.
-Marilyn, however, is impressed by Froggy's determination, and tells him she loves him - only to have the deep-voiced boy faint dead away.
+Marilyn, however, is impressed by Froggy's determination, and tells him she loves him—only to have the deep-voiced boy faint dead away.